DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 If you are resident in the UK, you may already have a visa or immigration status allowing you to work – for example, a graduate visa.
 If you need to apply for another visa – for example, a skilled worker visa – you'll need to do this after you've been given a place on a postgraduate teaching apprenticeship.

-[Find postgraduate teacher training courses](https://find-teacher-training-courses.service.gov.uk/) lists fee-paying and salaried training courses, including postgraduate teaching apprenticeships, leading to qualified teacher status.
+You can explore all the available training options online.

-<a class="button" href="https://find-teacher-training-courses.service.gov.uk/">Find and apply for teacher training courses<span> in England</span></a>
+<a class="button" href="https://find-teacher-training-courses.service.gov.uk/">Find teacher training courses<span> in England</span></a>

 ## Apply for your visa